 If you have flown an inspection using either RTK or PPK, you can indicate this by checking the box highlighted in green below.

 When uploading data to the platform, several validation checks are carried out to ensure that the correct data is being uploaded.

 In the example below, an RGB photo was uploaded to the Thermal flight of this block, so it has been rejected.
 You can see the details of why each photo was rejected in this validation overview shown below.

 ❗️If your photos are being rejected when attempting to upload, please check here to understand why.

 There are several checks that the uploader carries out to make sure that the data being uploaded is correct.
 These checks include the following:

 Resolution (width, height)

-Once all images are uploaded, Sitemark will then perform the Quality Check on the data to ensure that the data is suitable.
-If it passes the Quality Check we will go ahead a process the data without any further contact.
-If the data fails the quality check process you will be sent an overview of why the data has failed as well as the recommendation on how it can be fixed.
+Once all images are uploaded, Sitemark will perform the Quality Check on the data to ensure that the data is suitable.
+If it passes the Quality Check, we will process the data without any further contact.
+If the data fails the quality check process, you will be sent an overview of why it has failed and a recommendation on how it can be fixed.

-If this is a Solar Construction operation that you have flown yourself you will also need to tag the GCPs and push the operation to processing.
+If this is a Solar Construction operation you have flown yourself, you will also need to tag the GCPs and push the operation to processing.
 You can follow this support article on how to do so.